SajaALfahmi/Automating-a-Food-Storage-Warehouse-Using-a-Robot/README.md

 - Shelf height range: 0.5 m to 2 m.
 - Robot navigation range: up to 15 meters.
 - Maximum load capacity: 5 kg per item.

+  This project demonstrates a practical approach to automating food storage operations in a warehouse using a mobile robot equipped with a robotic arm.
+By integrating sensor calibration, item detection, path navigation, and database updates, the system ensures efficient and organized item handling.
+The proposed algorithm and working envelope are designed to optimize storage accuracy, reduce manual labor, and improve overall warehouse productivity.
+This automation model can be further enhanced with real-time monitoring, obstacle avoidance, and AI-driven optimization for future scalability.